 The General Practice Forward View (GPFV) published in April 2016 pledged a major expansion of the primary care workforce.
 To meet rising demand, members of the primary care team, including nurses, pharmacists, mental health therapists and physician associates will play an increasing role in providing day to day co-ordination and delivery of care.

-To provide a highly-skilled General Practice Nursing (GPN) workforce, the GPFV includes investment to fund a support and development programme for nursing teams in primary care over four years.
+To provide a highly skilled general practice nursing (GPN) workforce, the GPFV included investment to fund a support and development programme for nursing teams in primary care over four years.
 The plan is aimed at raising the profile of general practice nursing as a first destination career, improving access to training, increasing the number of pre-registration nurse placements, enhancing retention and supporting return to work schemes for practice nurses.

-To support and strengthen the general practice nursing workforce, NHS England commissioned Ipsos Mori to undertake a series of focus groups with GPNs to identify the issues related to recruitment, retention and return for nurses into general practice nursing.
+To support and strengthen the GPN workforce, NHS England commissioned Ipsos Mori to undertake a series of focus groups with GPNs to identify the issues related to recruitment, retention and return for nurses into general practice nursing.

-The research provides us with helpful evidence direct from GPNs about their role and the challenges they face, backed up with proposals to help:
+The research provided us with helpful evidence direct from GPNs about their role and the challenges they face, backed up with proposals to help:

 - increase the number of pre-registration nurse placements

 - improve retention of the existing nursing workforce